celehs/SHIR/README.md

 <!--  -->

 to obtain the integrative SHIR estimator.
-Please see more details from the SHIR paper linked below.
+Please see more details from the SHIR paper linked in the citation section.

 ## Installation